crate/crash/DEVELOP.rst

   that releases the new version to PyPI at https://pypi.org/project/crash/

 - Designate the new release on GitHub at https://github.com/crate/crash/releases

-- Run the ``crash_standalone`` job on Jenkins in order to produce and publish a self-contained executable to https://cdn.crate.io/downloads/releases/

 - Archive docs for old releases (see below)